Exploring the "Rubik's Magic" universe: Metric invariant

 \begin{theorem} Any constructible configuration of the puzzle necessarily satisfies $\Delta = 0$. \end{theorem}

 This invariant can also be found in \cite[page 19]{Nou:86}, though it is not actually justified.

 A few configurations (e.g. the $3 \times 3$ shape without the central square, called ``window shape'' in \cite{Nou:86}) can be ruled out as non-constructible by computing the $\Delta$ invariant.
 The ``window shape'' has a value $\Delta = \pm 4$, the sign depending on how we orient the tiles.
 It is non-constructible because $\Delta \neq 0$.
+Figure \ref{fig:nc_shapes} (left) shows a deformed version of this shape.

 Another interesting configuration that can be ruled out using this invariant is sequence \eqref{eq:seqbirillo}, to be discussed in Section \ref{sec:noflaps}.